pratyushcodes-source/VEDANTA-GEOPOLITICAL-ANALYSER/README.md

 *   Node.js and npm (or yarn)
 *   A modern web browser
 *   A Google Gemini API Key.
-You can get one from [Google AI Studio](https://makersuite.google.com/app/apikey).

 ### Installation